Guidelines and Restrictions

 - Cell phones must be placed on vibrate upon entering the Chapel.

-- No tape of any kind may be used on any surface in the Auditorium unless cleared with the Museum Manager.
+- No tape of any kind may be used on any surface in the Auditorium.
 Alternative methods of signage will be suggested upon request.

 - No flags may be displayed in the Chapel other than the University flags, which include the American flag, the Virginia State flag, the flag of the Society of the Cincinnati, and the flag of the University.
 These flags may only be moved by Lee Chapel personnel.